castles/OSCWebMixer/README.md

 1. Download repository and navigate to the directory in a shell.
 2. Run "npm install" to download all the required node modules.
 3. Ensure OSC is enabled and configured under External Control on the sound desk.
-4. Configure the server by editing config/default.js
+4. Rename config/default-SD.js or config/default-S.js to config/default.js depending on your desk version.
+5. For S-Series Only: Run "node . debug" in the shell to start the server.
+Move faders and take note of the numbers for channels and sends.
+You will need to update the numbers in the config file to match.
-5. Run "node ." in the shell to start the server.
+6. Run "node ." in the shell to start the server.
 If a connection is made to the sound desk the script should load all the values and print the URL for other devices to connect to.
-6. Open the IP address on another device and start mixing.
+7. Open the IP address on another device and start mixing.

 ## FAQs
 <details>